opentelekomcloud-docs/data-warehouse-service/umn/source/monitoring_and_alarms/alarms/alarm_subscriptions.rst

    .. note::

       The selected topic must have granted GaussDB(DWS) the permission for publishing messages to the topic.
 To grant permissions, configure topic policies on the SMN management console.
-When configuring the topic policy, select **DWS** as the service that can publish messages to this topic.
+For details, see .
+When configuring the topic policy, select **DWS** for services that can publish messages to this topic.

 #.
 Confirm the information and click **OK**.